cjbutterworth1996/Personality-Based-AI/README.md

 There are six weeks of production time pending the approval of this proposal.
 Using AGILE as a development life cycle model, the first week will consist of research and planning the software's architecture.
 Weeks two through four will be spent developing and testing the software using user feedback along the way to optimize the experience.
 Weeks five and six will consist of training the AI and polishing to assure the AI has enough training time to produce meaningful results.
 The AI will be completed as soon as possible with the game world and game elements following thereafter.

 ## Scope Feasibility
-Given that there are only 3 different options of enemies to choose from, the parameters that the AI must optimize are:

-1. How long it should wait between enemy spawns
-2. What kind of enemy it should spawn

 This artefact will use PyTorch, which provides "scalable distributed training and performance optimization in research and production," and integrates directly into Unity (PyTorch).
 Additionally, I will be using a standardized library that uses PyTorch called Stable-Baselines3, which is "a set of reliable implementations of reinforcement learning algorithms in PyTorch," (Stable-Baselines3 2022).
 Using these two tools will allow me to produce an effective AI using reinforcement learning within the time scope of this project.

 ## Research Methods